3 minutes read

-6 ways to check which Laravel version you are running
+6 ways to check Laravel's version

 The quickest way to check your Laravel version